OxalisCommunity/oxalis/README.md

 * If you need to modify any of the source code, you are advised to read the [Oxalis developer notes](/developer-readme.md)

+# Troubleshooting

+* `Provider net.sf.saxon.TransformerFactoryImpl not found` might be an XSLT implementation conflice between Oxalis and the [VEFA validator](https://github.com/difi/vefa-validator-app).
+VEFA needs XSLT 2.0 and explicitly set Saxon 9 as the transformer engine to the JVM.
+Since Saxon 9 is not used and included with Oxalis you'll end up with that error on the Oxalis side.
+To get rid of the error make sure you run Oxalis and VEFA in separate Tomcats/JVM processes.

 # Build from source

 Note that the Oxalis "head" revision on *master* branch is often in "flux" and should be considered a "nightly build".